masrim2000/object_modeling2/README.md

 ### 1. Extract images and poses

-This folder contains scripts to extract the images and camera poses and formats it such that its ready to be used in the next step (images.txt).
+This folder contains scripts to extract the images and camera poses then formats them such that they are ready to be used in the next step (images.txt).

 Usage:
 ```